wboswall/toyPrograms/README.md

 # toyPrograms
- Programs that I edit or created otherwise.
+ Programs that I edited or created otherwise.
 The ones that I create will be noted in the code comments.